 Michael Yin has a broad civil practice covering both litigation and advisory work.
 His special expertise lies in traditional chancery work, including all aspects of land-related matters, trusts and estates, and tax.
 He also has wide experience in Chinese law and custom, insolvency law, charity law, mental health proceedings, professional negligence, partnership and company disputes.

-Thomas Lee is an experienced advocate, arbitrator and adviser.
-He works across a broad range of commercial disputes, principally in construction, fraud and asset tracing, employment and professional negligence.
+Thomas Lee is a highly regarded advocate, arbitrator and adviser.
+He works across a broad range of commercial disputes, principally in construction, fraud and asset tracing, professional negligence and employment.

-He is often sole advocate in difficult matters.
-He is also very comfortable as a senior junior working in a team on heavy cases.
+He is usually sole advocate in difficult matters.
+He is also comfortable as a senior junior working in a team on heavy cases.
 He is highly accessible for formal and informal advice as well as representation.

 He is a Chartered Arbitrator.
 He has been appointed (solely and as panel member) in several ad hoc references and in appointments under the HKIAC and ICC rules (domestic and international).
 He practises as a commercial mediator and has sat as a Deputy District Judge.